 The reason we use recursive is to clone the spec submodule we have embedded at

 The API documentation is not yet available at this early stage.
-But as an overview, here are some interesting classes and packages:
+But as an overview, here are some useful classes and packages:

 asmble.ast.Node- All WebAssembly AST nodes as static inner classes.